5 Tips for Rocking NaNoWriMo (How to Write a Novel in 30 Days!)

 I know, I know, you “pantsers” out there, the ones who like to write by the seat of your pants instead of plot ahead of time, are cringing right about now.
 But look, it doesn’t have to be a huge outline.
 It doesn’t have to account for every page or even every chapter.
 Just a simple three-act structure outline will really help you organize your thoughts and keep you on track so you don’t find yourself mid-November meandering down some obscure plot road that has absolutely no connection with your story.

 Trust me, if you want to write a novel in 30 days, you have to know at least a little bit of what that novel is about.
 Sure, you could write 30 days of pointless backstory and random character exploration, but the name of the event is National Novel Writing Month, not National Pointless Backstory and Random Character Exploration Month.
 So do yourself a favor: before you sit down on November 1st, try to get an idea of where the story is going.
-If you need help outlining, I recommend the book SAVE THE CAT!
-By Blake Snyder which is a plotting and structure book for screenwriters that I’m currently in the process of adapting for novels.
-But because my novel edition isn’t going to be available in 2018, you should start with Blake’s book.
+If you need help outlining, I recommend checking out my SAVE THE CAT!
+WRITES A NOVEL book and my online companion course, the Save the Cat!
+Novel Writing Course.
 Or if you don’t have time to read a full book and just need a Save the Cat plotting crash course, download my free Save the Cat for Novels Starter Kit here.

 But if even that’s too much structure for you, try to at least figure out your basic three acts.